fglandry/TrajFusionNet/README.md

 This repository contains the code for the paper **TrajFusionNet: Pedestrian Crossing Intention Prediction via Fusion of Sequential and Visual Trajectory Representations**

-TrajFusionNet is a transformer-based model that fuses sequential and visual representations of observed and predicted pedestrian trajectories, which are then used to condition the prediction of pedestrian crossing intention.
+TrajFusionNet is a transformer-based model that predicts pedestrian crossing intention by fusing sequential and visual representations of pedestrian trajectories.
+The model first predicts future pedestrian trajectories and then uses both observed and predicted trajectories to condition the intention prediction.

 <img src="docs/architecture.png" alt="TrajFusionNet Architecture" width="500">